Vresse-sur-Semois The Little Switzerland of Namur

 • Rocky ridges: Panoramic viewpoints (Naglémont, Roche à Saloru)

-• Deep valleys: Areas of remarkable biodiversity
+• Steep valleys: Areas of remarkable biodiversity

 • Meanders: Formation of fertile alluvial plains

-• Dense forests: Typical Ardennes forest cover
+• Dense forests: Typical Belgian Ardennes forest cover

 🗺️ A Land of Borders